microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

     > [!NOTE]
     > It could take a minute or two for the agent to fully configure.
 You'll see a message that says **Your agent is provisioned!** when it's ready.

-1. Now that our agent is created, we need to equip it with knowledge so it can answer questions about our company background, shipping policies, etc. In your agent overview screen, scroll down to the knowledge section and select the **Add Knowledge** tab.
+1. Now that your agent is created, you need to equip it with knowledge so it can answer questions about the company, shipping policies, etc. To do this, in your agent overview screen, scroll down to the knowledge section and select the **Add Knowledge** tab.

     ![AddKnowledge.png](./assets/AddKnowledgeBtn.png)